CNS-UVA/Raichu-Scoreboard/README.md

 The credentials endpoint supports GET requests to retrieve a list of serialized JSON objects representing every `Credential` instance.
 Similarly, the score endpoint supports POST requests to create `Score` instances by deserializing JSON data.
 ## To discuss

 - User creation flow: should `Team`s be created before any `User` objects, or should the `User` creation flow be allowed to create `Team`s?
+  - Admin will pre-create `Team` objects and send out credentials
 - Rename `Credential.service` to `Credential.team_service`?
 Technically it's a `TeamService` object, but I'm not sure if the extra clarification is necessary.
+  - Solved by completely removing the `TeamService` model ez
 - Should it be possible to have multiple `Credential`s with the same `TeamService`?
 Maybe if they change credentials or something...but maybe this should just edit the original object?
-We can handle this programmatically so maybe we don't need to do anything with the DB schema.
+We can handle this programmatically, so maybe we don't need to do anything with the DB schema.
+  - "For now, no." -Chase
 - The old scoreboard had an endpoint `/services` that seems to just display each team's status and its current status.
 However, our schema stores the status of services at a given point in time as `Score` objects.
 Should `/services` show `Score`s?
+  - "Just ligma cope that" -Chase